Jennifer specializes in articles about horse training, care, and purchasing.

-How to Make a Stubborn or Lazy Horse Go Forward
+How to Get a Stubborn Horse to Move

 If a horse won't go forward, then it might just be lazy.
 But you should check for other reasons first.
 If it's not your horse, then ask the owner or guide if the animal is always like that and, if not, if they can see what you're doing that's promoting the behavior.